maileeeeeeeeee/WHSTechNotes/journal.md

 Skills,tools,languages : OS,Virtualization,cloud,Automation,Directory Services
 Certifications: CompTIA Security+, Microsoft Certified (Azure Administrator Associate or VCP

 I would Prefer to be a network Engineer, I have the ability to design and do physical and virtual work and to scure a good speed and data flow.
-Learning how to work the data and designing can help me get better at those skils and work on bigger projects surrounding that field and the skills i learned from it.
+Learning how to work the data and designing can help me get better at those skils and work on bigger projects surrounding that field and the skills i learned from it. i use ai

 # March 23, 2026